Huriphoonado/cld-shanghai/homework.md

 Take a picture of an object in the world with affordances.
 (These are discussed beginning on p.
 10 in [*The Design of Everyday Things*](https://drive.google.com/open?id=1RUOBMvSxUY9QhSlO4MmMfIESz_LbzKaH).)
 Then, include the picture in your ***Design Journal*** alongside a list of the object's affordances.
 Does the object have any signifiers or mappings?
 What are they and how well do they work?

 #### Create
 Finalize your MaKey+Scratch instrument with your team!
 Remember to plan how you will present it to first graders vs. seventh graders and how to involve each age group.
-Also, write down your questions for an individual student on the handout we provide you with in class.
+Also, write down your prior experience and assumptions for an individual student on the handout we provide you with in class.
+[Post a link to your Scratch project here.](https://docs.google.com/spreadsheets/d/1yppuzT51VB6pmNCGvrmwqNyU4vAHZoaEHIhGcESEJYc/edit?usp=sharing)

 We are visiting Cloud Valley School for the entire day.
 * Please **meet in the lobby at NYU at 6:50am** for the bus to take us all there.